dapr/samples/vscode-dev-setup/multiple-dev-container/README.md

     Node App listening on port 3000!
     ```

-    When the python app is started from a separate instance of VS Code (see below for step-by-step instructions), you will see debugging output in the window that looks like this:
+    When the Python app is started from a separate instance of VS Code (see below for step-by-step instructions), you will see debugging output in the window that looks like this:

     ```ASCII
     /usr/local/bin/node app.js